 Please be on time for your scheduled surgery.
-If you find that you will be late or need to cancel surgery, please call the office at 216-778-4450, or have the doctor paged at 216-778-7800 if the office is not open.
+If you find that you will be late or need to cancel surgery, please call the office at 216-393-9924.

 Bring cases for holding glasses, contacts, and non-permanent dental appliances.
 You will need to remove these items for surgery.